usharesoft/appcenter-docs/end-user/en/source/pages/getting-started.rst

 	* One or more operating systems
 	* A project catalog containing software components that can be used by its users
 	* One or more formats available to generate images
-	* A "Marketplace" where users can publicly share their Appliances with other users in the organization

 .. image:: /images/uforge-organization.jpg